jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/Best-Practices/data-migration.md

 2. Modify the configuration file, configure redis information on source and target end (it is recommended to configure slave node synchronization data)

-3. Run the tool to migrate data, ”./redis-migrate-tool -c rmt.conf” (server is configured to support synchronization data in real time at the server address and the port, and configured to synchronize data in single time at the AOF storage path)
+3. Run the tool to migrate data, "./redis-migrate-tool -c rmt.conf" (server is configured to support synchronization data in real time at the server address and the port, and configured to synchronize data in single time at the AOF storage path)

  Note: If the user key is big, failover will occur